Like the internet, bugs are forever.

 Why do I have moths in my birdseed?

-Moths enjoy dry foods of all sorts, ranging from various types of birdseed, including wild and safflower variations, to oats, cereal, corn and flour.
+Moths enjoy dry foods of all sorts, ranging from various types of birdseed, including wild and safflower variations to oats, cereal, corn and flour.
 When these dry goods are processed at a (food) plant or stored in a warehouse, they may become contaminated.
-This contamination comes as quite a surprise when one day you notice a moth flittering to and fro in your garage, unknowingly having been sourced in that 25-pound bag of dry birdseed that you purchased at the local pet food store.
-You dismiss this brown flutter, but then several days pass and now a small congregation of these flyers are in your garage.Note: If your garage is attached to your home, be mindful that pantry moths will gravitate towards other close-by food sources as well (and you may discover moths in your house).
+It's surprising when you first notice a moth flittering around in your garage, originating unknowingly from a 25-pound bag of dry birdseed bought from the local pet food store.
+You dismiss this brown flutter, but then several days pass and now a small congregation of these flyers are in your garage.Note: If your garage is attached to your home, pantry moths will gravitate towards other close-by-food-sources as well (and you may discover moths in your house).

 Pantry moths are on a mission.
 Their sole life objective is to reproduce and reproduce they will, infesting places with an abundant food supply.
-Birdseed gives these moths a safe place to not only lay their eggs and provide their offspring with a rich diet of food on which to feast on and grow on (once hatched).
+Birdseed gives these moths a safe place to lay their eggs and provides their offspring with a rich diet of food on which to feast and grow.

 When you see this unsightly congregation of flyers, it’s quite possible that they have already laid their eggs somewhere close by.